podlove/radiator/guides/data_and_structure.md

 ### Person

-A **Person** belongs to a network.
+A **Person** belongs to one network.
 It can take part in contributions.

 Field | Type | Description
   --: | :--  | :--